Back to Guides

 The Failure Cascade

-At every stage, information is lost.
-The original audio may not be retained.
-The ASR transcript may not be linked to the final output.
-The LLM's reasoning process leaves no trace.
-By the time an error surfaces, there's often nothing to reconstruct.
+At every stage, information can be lost.
+Original audio may not be retained, transcripts may not be linked cleanly to final outputs, and model reasoning is ordinarily not exposed.
+By the time an error surfaces, reconstruction may already be difficult.

 Why This Is a Liability Crisis

-When something goes wrong—and it will—the legal questions cascade:
+When something goes wrong, the legal questions cascade:

-When healthcare organizations investigate these incidents, vendors typically offer:
+When healthcare organizations investigate these incidents, common diligence artifacts include:

 The Evidence Standard Healthcare Needs

-For clinical AI to be defensible, organizations need the ability to reconstruct any AI decision after the fact.
+For clinical AI to be more defensible, organizations need the ability to reconstruct an AI-assisted documentation event after the fact.
 This requires:

 1. Inference-Level Logging